Christie Malry's Own Double-Entry (film): Accolades

-Differences Between Novel and Film
+Differences between the novel and the film

 Setting

 The book and film are both set contemporarily to when they were released, so whilst the novel is set in the early 1970s the film is set in 1999, and Christie's ledger includes cultural references such as Oasis, Ben Elton, The Simpsons and Chris Morris, along with Christie's gravestone showing he dies in December of that year.

 Characters

 In the novel Christie's girlfriend is simply referred to as 'the Shrike', whereas in the film she is called Carol.
 In the DVD commentary Tickell explained this was part of them making the character more rounded than in the book.
 In addition, the character of Bernie does not exist in the book.

 Plot

 The film largely follows the same storyline as the novel though there are a number of differences, with the biggest one being that the novel ends abruptly when Christie is diagnosed with late-stage terminal cancer and dies of related pneumonia, whereas in the film he is killed when a bomb he is taking to detonate at the Houses of Parliament goes off unexpectedly, exploding as he carries it on a bus across Westminster Bridge and killing him, with the bombing being attributed to the IRA.
 His bereaved girlfriend, however, does learn of his involvement at the end of the film.

 The scenes in which Iraq is held responsible for Christie's crimes and punished with retaliatory air strikes do not appear in the book, and are somewhat prophetic seeing as how the film was made in late 1999, over three years before the 2003 Invasion of Iraq.
 This was noted in a review by Studio International, which praised the film's 'prescience, subject matter and intelligence' for pre-emptively addressing issues such as the attacks on Iraq, domestic terrorism and financial crises.